dbuenzli/cmdliner/README.md

 page generation.
 It supports programs with single or multiple commands and respects most of the [POSIX][1] and [GNU][2] conventions.

-Cmdliner has no dependencies and distributed under the ISC license.
+Cmdliner has no dependencies and is distributed under the ISC license.

 [1]: http://pubs.opengroup.org/onlinepubs/009695399/basedefs/xbd_chap12.html
 [2]: http://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html